Cervical cancer screening is performed through analysis of a cytological smear or Pap test.

-Vaccination is effective against certain types of HPV.
-However, it does not protect against all HPV.
-You are therefore recommended to undergo the same screening if you have been vaccinated.
+Vaccination is indeed effective when dealing with certain types of HPV.
+This being said, it does not protect against all types of HPV viruses.
+It is thus recommended to get tested even if you have received the vaccine.

 Our newsletter lets you know how we are taking action to better support you in the face of cancer.